JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 * Chose a different color than the warm white when the toggle switch is switched.
 Choices are a couple of bluer white choices, a mode where the colors cycle through the rainbow, or blue, green, red, or purple.
 * Change settings to match another LED string
   * This controller is designed to match most, if not all WS2812B type RGB LED type strings or light strips.
 To do so requires setting a few switches inside the control box.
-    * For example with a different string if the color of the fireflies is the wrong color (not yellow) then you set the controller for a color order that match the different string
+    * Set the color order.
+You would do this if yoou attached a different LED string and the colors are incorrect.
     * And you can set control box to match a different string with 50, 100, 150 , or 200 LEDs in the string.
-Useful if you change to a different LED string

 To change any of these advanced settings please see the [Advanced Features Guide](./v1_advanced_features) for details.